-I have been collecting those old thick woollen blankets.
+I have been collecting those old thick vintage virgin wool blankets.
 They were once the cherished staple of each household and lasted for decades.
-It is sad to see such wonderful pieces end up in the landfill due to being replaced with those darn cheap ‘comforters’.
+It is sad to see such wonderful pieces end up in the landfill (or thrift shop) due to being replaced with those darn cheap ‘comforters’.
 Here’s one way to make great use of them.
+You can also use wool sweaters that have been ‘felted’ (accidental wash in the washing machine & dryer)

 I recently visited the Royal Agricultural Winter Fair where I met this charming fellow.
 He was ‘telling’ me the great virtues of wool.
 I had no idea how strong it is; each fibre can bend back on itself over 20,000 times.
 It has the ability to absorb moisture to up to 30% of it’s own weight but resists building up bacteria since it releases it back into the air.
 The crimped nature of the fibres makes it able to return to it’s shape after wearing.
 It is biodegradable and each sheep makes a new fleece each year.